Saving the World Like a Savarna

 The consistent position of many old-school Savarna feminists to insist that “a rape is a rape,” which fails to acknowledge caste-motivated rapes and delegitimizes the intersectional vulnerability of Dalit and Bahujan women.
 Despite repeated sidelining of caste and SC/ST/OBC lived narratives, Savarna feminists largely retain their liberal credentials in public discourse and many Dalit feminists, such as Riya, get branded as “difficult and disrespectful” in the popular Savarna narrative.

 Sharp questioning of public-facing Savarna activists or institutions, especially on matters of intersectional caste privilege, is often met with mean-spirited and petty responses and behind-the-scenes lobbying for discrediting/deplatforming.
-Dalit lawyer/activist and co-founder of the Criminal Justice & Police Accountability Project, Nikita Sonavane, beautifully summed up this fragility in her tweets: “It’s amazing how incredibly fragile those who have historically used everything about marginalized lives as data points reveal themselves to be, on the rare occasions that tables are turned… especially affirms the unraveling that Brahmins and Savarnas experience when they find themselves even remotely being treated as research subjects.”
+Nikita Sonavane, Dalit lawyer and researcher working on Brahminical policing with the Criminal Justice & Police Accountability Project, beautifully summed up this fragility in her tweets: “It’s amazing how incredibly fragile those who have historically used everything about marginalized lives as data points reveal themselves to be, on the rare occasions that tables are turned… especially affirms the unraveling that Brahmins and Savarnas experience when they find themselves even remotely being treated as research subjects.”

 In a country where PhD scholars step into MGNREGA worksites to pay their dues, where income levels are positively correlated to caste hierarchy, with the poorest coming from the oppressed castes, where SC men are lynched for growing moustaches or wearing stylish clothes, SC women are assaulted and stripped to teach the community a “lesson,” where indigenous peoples’ cultures are erased, where Buddhist history of a thousand years of resistance has been left buried, where even the stone statues of Dr. Babasaheb Ambedkar are broken and vandalized daily, where elite institutions remove fans from hostel room ceilings because so many students commit suicides after coming back from classrooms where Paulo Freire is taught, where there is money to send rovers to the moon but not to pull out men from the sewers – one wonders what “saving the world” even means.